WSU-CPTS322-SP26/sentiment-trends/readme.md

 ## Known Issues

-1. **Frontend uses mock data**: [HomePage.jsx](frontend/src/pages/HomePage.jsx) renders cards from [mocks/data/mock_data.js](frontend/mocks/data/mock_data.js) and no live calls to the backend are made from the UI. [src/services/api.js](frontend/src/services/api.js) exists but is only wired to the health check endpoint, not to search or sentiment flows.

-2. **Backend doesn't analyze sentiment yet**: [backend/services/vader.py](backend/services/vader.py) is a standalone test script that prints a score to the console.
-It has not been called from any route or applied to fetched posts, so no sentiment data is generated at runtime.

-3. **No database integration**: There is no Supabase database connected yet.
-Fetched posts and computed sentiment scores are not persisted anywhere; everything is stateless and in-memory.
+1. **Search is not backed by live data**: The typeahead only filters [mock_data.js](frontend/mocks/data/mock_data.js).
+There is no API-driven topic search; “on demand” here means you either pick a mock suggestion or type a string and press Enter, which only then loads the topic page and runs analysis.

+2. **Topic detail is strictly on-demand**: Each visit to `/topic/:topic` calls `/sentiment/analyze` and re-fetches posts from Bluesky/Mastodon.
+Results are not cached in the browser for repeat visits, and this path does not read the same Supabase snapshot that powers the home cards.

+3. **UI is incomplete and inconsistent**: The home page is primarily CSS Modules; the topic detail view mixes modules with Tailwind-style utility classes.
+Category navigation on the detail page is still derived from mock data ([TopicDetailPage.jsx](frontend/src/pages/TopicDetailPage.jsx)), not from the same live card list as the home page.
+Card images are placeholders.

+4. **Homepage requires Supabase data**: If `topics` / nested sentiment rows are empty or credentials are wrong, the grid will be empty or error.
+There is no in-app admin flow to add topics; use scripts or direct DB work.

-4. **Major social platforms are inaccessible**: Reddit's API and Twitter/X's API are effectively closed to free or hobbyist use (high cost, restrictive terms, or revoked access).
+5. **Major social platforms are inaccessible**: Reddit's API and Twitter/X's API are effectively closed to free or hobbyist use (high cost, restrictive terms, or revoked access).
 The app currently targets Bluesky and Mastodon as open alternatives.
 A workaround strategy for broader platform coverage is still to be determined.

-5. **No card detail page**: [Card.jsx](frontend/src/components/Card.jsx) links to `/card/:id` but that route is not registered in [App.jsx](frontend/src/App.jsx), so clicking a card leads to a blank page.

 ---